JasperArneberg/ECE382_Lab3/README.md

 ##Documentation
 C2C Hamza El-Saawy helped me configure the logic analyzer settings so that I could see the data getting written to the LCD during the writeNokiaByte subroutine.
-I used http://www.tablesgenerator.com/markdown_tables to generate markdwon tables efficiently.
+I used http://www.tablesgenerator.com/markdown_tables to generate markdown tables efficiently.